Our History

 In the 1960s and 1970s a number of socially oriented ministries were established, including the Brown Bag Lunch Program which continues to this day, providing more than 20,000 bag lunches to hungry neighbors per year.

 In July of 1998, the Rev. L. Kathleen Liles was elected the second rector of the combined parishes of Christ & Saint Stephen’s.
-The parish continues to operate its lunch program and participates with the overnight shelter at nearby Rutgers Presbyterian.
+Mother Liles retired in October 2022.

 Click on the following links for more about the history of Christ & Saint Stephen's Church -- as well as our predecessors: Christ Church, Saint Stephen's Church and Saint Cyprian's Chapel.